Facebook has never been stronger since IPO, Sandberg says

 Analysts also wonder if the company's depressed share price could dampen morale and hamper its ability to attract talent in Silicon Valley's ultra-competitive talent arena.

-The cool investor reception to Facebook and other recent consumer dotcom debutantes from Groupon (GRPN.O) to Zynga (ZNGA.O) has helped chill the Silicon Valley IPO train.
+The cool investor reception to Facebook and other recent consumer dotcom debutantes from Groupon to Zynga has helped chill the Silicon Valley IPO train.

 "If you miss in the first six months of being a public company, you're in the penalty box for a very long time," Sequoia partner Roelof Botha said at a panel about the fate of Silicon Valley public offerings.